3 Tips to Lead Your Nonprofit with Vision, Not Fear

 Supporters will be curious about if it’s safe to come to your site.
 Share your sick leave and sanitation procedures with them.
-Southwest Airline just sent me an email about how they clean their planes
+Southwest Airlines just sent me an email about how they clean their planes.

 Everyone needs information about where you’ll post updates–and hope!

-In addition to what you think of, collect questions from your audiences, and provide answers.
+In addition to what you think of, collect questions from your audiences and provide frequently asked question answers.

 Keeping the Office Open

 How about using the US Bank model?
 Divide your staff into teams.
-Half of the team works remotely for two-weeks.
+Half of the team works remotely for two weeks.
 Then switch teams, so the first work-at-home team comes to the office.
-Using this set-up, you reduce the risk of in-office contagion, having everyone quarantined at once, practice social distancing plus minimize disruptions.
+Using this set-up, you reduce the risk of in-office contagion, having everyone quarantined at once, practicing social distancing, and minimizing disruptions.

 Plan for Downtime

-Even if you continue all of your activities, you already seeing reduced participation— folks stay away to reduce their exposure.
+Even if you continue all of your activities, you already see reduced participation— folks stay away to reduce their exposure.
 In their ensuing downtime, some people will write novels, and others will learn a foreign language.
-What if you made this downtime, a learning time, too?
+What if you made this downtime a learning time, too?